electric-sql/electric/examples/starter/template-overlay/README.md

 ## Develop

-`./src/Example.tsx` has the main example code.
+This template contains the basic Electric code which you can adapt to your use case.
 For more information see the:

 - [Documentation](https://electric-sql.com/docs)
 - [Quickstart](https://electric-sql.com/docs/quickstart)